manvirag/tech_learning_tinkering/hld/problems/url_shortner/README.md

     - read query -> already exist or not on shortId, ( long url, created by )
     - we can go with sql as well -> since read heavy, not join so can be sharded easily.
     - we can shard the database with created by.
+    - also not very schema chaning , we  have structured schema.
+    - but we need transaction like unique short url etc. , contraints. ( dynamodb doesn't have constraints by gpt except pk and sk)
     - we can have indexes on shorturlid, createdby, long url etc.
     - to improve we can have hash of long url -> for searching improvement.
     - we can use caching for alias.